Shubh751/hcc_ai_pipeline/hcc_ai_pipeline/README.md

 # Note -
 - ("gemini-2.5-flash") model is used in code.
-- This code is working with Langgraph AI studio only with direct execution and docker
+- This code is working for Langgraph AI studio only with direct execution and docker